moorepants/dissertation/davisbicycle.rst

 torque sensor for accurate torque measurements.
 The torque sensor overloads at 150% of the rated output (i.e. 22.5 Nm), so some care was needed to protect the sensor from overload and to prevent the rider from losing steer control if the sensor were to break.
-I sourced out a "slip" clutch that was distributed by `Stock Drive Products <http://www.sdp-si.com>`_.
-It turned out that the device was the Torq-Tender manufactured by `Zero-Max Inc.
-<http://www.zero-max.com>`_, but as usual practice SDP doesn't readily provide that
+I found a "slip" clutch distributed by `Stock Drive Products <http://www.sdp-si.com>`_ (SDP).
+It turned out that the device was the Torq-Tender manufactured by `Zero-Max Inc.  <http://www.zero-max.com>`_, but as usual practice SDP doesn't readily provide that information.
-information.
 This particularly expensive torque overload protection turned into a major headache.
 SDP lists the rated torques but with no indication of the operating speed the torques are measured at.
 It turns out they are with respect to an 1800 rpm operating speed.
-Being that my rates were rather low, I purchased a much larger torque sensor than I needed.
+My rates were rather low, I purchased a much larger torque sensor than I needed.
 It was rather painful trying to get them to change the springs around the Christmas holidays and check the torque rating at zero rotational speed.
 The second issue had to do with it not actually being a slip clutch.
 I wanted the torque protection to slip at a given torque (just under overload of the sensor).
 The friction based slipping would still allow the rider to control the bicycle, but SDP mistakenly called them "slip clutches" when in fact they are more like binary torque limiters and transfer little to no torque after the limit is reached, so the rider would most likely crash if the torque limiter broke loose.
-Thirdly, there was slop in the torque limiter.
-I used shim material to take up much of the slop, but there remained some backlash.
+Thirdly, there was play in the torque limiter.
+I used shim material to take up much of the play, but there remained some backlash.
 I ultimately locked the slip clutch and relied on careful attendance of the bicycle and the fact that the rider was unlikely to ever apply greater than 22.5 Nm of torque.
-The runs 0-226 may have a tiny bit of slop in the torque limiter and runs greater than 226 the limiter was locked.
+The runs 0-226 may have a tiny bit of play in the torque limiter and for runs greater than 226 the limiter was locked.

 Steer Dynamics
 ~~~~~~~~~~~~~~

 The final design was setup to exclusively measure the torque in the steer tube
-along the steer axis, but this measured torque, :math:`T_M`, does not equate to
+along the steer axis, but this measured torque, :math:`T_M`, is not the same as
-the input torque used for out bicycle models, (i.e. :math:`T_\delta`).
+the input torque used for our bicycle models, (i.e. :math:`T_\delta`).
 The
 steer torque in the model is defined as the torque between the front frame and
 the rear frame about the steer axis.
 If the torque sensor measures the steering
 torque anywhere but at the interface of the human's hands and the front frame,
 one must account for the inertial effects of the front frame.
 As far as I can
 tell, no one who has measured steer torque on a single track vehicle has
 accounted for these effects.
 There is a relationship from :math:`T_M` to
-:math:`T_\delta` that requires one to know, at a minimum the friction in
+:math:`T_\delta` that requires one to know, at a minimum, the friction in
 the steer axis bearings above the torque sensor (this is potentially both
-viscous and coulomb) and the inertial characteristics of the front frame above
+viscous and Coulomb) and the inertial characteristics of the front frame above
 the torque sensor\ [#elastic]_.

 In our case, we measured the torque in the steering column, :math:`T_M`, from a